ekokotov/object-table/README.md

 Here is a file list for possible attributes for stable version:

-Atribute             | Description
+Atribute             | required | Description
 ---------------------|----------------
-data                 | *required* - data source (array of objects) in your Controller.
+data                 | yes      | Data source (array of objects) in your Controller.
 But if 'fromUrl' is present 'data' atribute will contain controller link to empty array( will be fill up after receiving data ).
-Example: data="exportDataVariable" fromUrl				 | - load data from external URL. display     		 | *default: 5* - Display count.
-Using with pagging is displayed items per page search               | *default: true* - Display search input.
-Value search="separate" is allows you search by columns. pagging				 | *default: true* - Use pagging to present data headers              | *required* - Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | *required* - Example: ['property1','property2'].  - Array of displayed properties of object.
+Example: data="exportDataVariable" fromUrl				 | no       | Load data from external URL. display     		 | no       | *default: 5* - Display count.
+Using with pagging is displayed items per page search               | no       | *default: true* - Display search input.
+Value search="separate" is allows you search by columns. pagging				 | no       | *default: true* - Use pagging to present data headers              | yes      | Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | yes      | Example: ['property1','property2'].  - Array of displayed properties of object.
 This option allows you to display only certain fields of the object.
-Number of fields must be equal number of headers. sorting				 | *default: simple*.
-Use sorting feature. 'simple' - by single column. 'compound' - order by multiple fields. editable     		 | *optional* - Alows to edit content inside cells.
-Edit uptates your angular model.
+Number of fields must be equal number of headers. sorting				 | no       | *default: simple*.
+Use sorting feature. 'simple' - by single column. 'compound' - order by multiple fields. editable     		 | no       | Allows to edit content inside cells.
+Edit uptates your angular model. select               | no       | select="multiply" allows to select more than one row.
+Selected rows are accessible.